phu0ngng/nccl/doc/source/env.rst

 ------------------
 (since 2.23)

-Enable the use of Enhanced Connection Establishment (ECE) on IB Verbs networks.
+Enable the use of Enhanced Connection Establishment (ECE) on IB/RoCE Verbs networks.
+ECE can be used to enable advanced networking features such as Congestion Control, Adaptive Routing and Selective Repeat.
+Note: These parameters are not interpreted or controlled by NCCL and are passed through directly to the HCAs via the ECE mechanism.

 Values accepted
 ^^^^^^^^^^^^^^^
 Enabled (1) by default.
 Set to 0 to disable use of ECE network capabilities.

+Note: Incorrect configuration of the ECE parameters on a system can adversely affect NCCL performance.
+Administrators should ensure ECE is correctly configured if it is enabled at the system level.

 NCCL_MEM_SYNC_DOMAIN
 --------------------